 Spinal discs are protective discs (cartilage pillows) positioned between vertebrae, contribute to the flexibility and movement of the spine.
 They act as shock absorbers reducing the stress during walking, running, jumping… As person gets older, they get older too, which leads to their breaking down.
 And over the time almost everyone would have damaged spinal discs, but not everyone would have symptoms, that’s because the disc itself has a little innervation, and pain usually occurs when other structures are affected.

 Why Does Disc Degeneration Occur?

 Degenerative disc disease involves natural wear and tear of intervertebral discs.
 As person age, the cartilage in these discs starts to degrade.
 This leads to decreasing of their water and protein content.
 As the discs start to shrink, the space between the vertebrae is reducing and that causes instability in the surrounding muscles, ligaments, and joints.

-Also the stress of everyday activities and minor injuries over the years can cause tiny tears in the outer wall of spinal disc, which the nerves are positioned and any tears near the nerves can become painful.
+Also, the stress of everyday activities and minor injuries over the years can cause tiny tears in the outer wall of spinal disc, which the nerves are positioned and any tears near the nerves can become painful.
 If the wall breaks down, the disc’s soft core may push through the cracks.
-The disc may bulge, or slip out of place, leading to slipped or herniated disc and it can affect nearby nerves.
+The disc may bulge, or slip out of place, leading to

 - Lack of sporting and physical activity